Funding

 Scientific Software Research Faculty Award

-The Simons Foundation’s Mathematics and Physical Sciences (MPS) division invites applications for its Scientific Software Research Faculty Award (SSRF Award) in the MPS program for faculty appointments to start between September 2024–September 2025.
-The foundation strongly encourages scientists from disadvantaged backgrounds or underrepresented groups to apply.
+The Simons Foundation’s Mathematics and Physical Sciences (MPS) division invites applications for its Scientific Software Research Faculty Award (SSRF Award) in the MPS program for new faculty appointments to start no later than September 1, 2027.
+Appointments must begin on the first of the month.

 Targeted Grants in MPS